 Over the counter relief is available.
 I haven’t tried it, so I am not sure if it works as well as Pyridium, but I have heard good things about this one.
 That’s what my doctor recommends.
 Either way, you shouldn’t let a festering UTI go.
 You really do need to see a doctor and get on something.
-If it goes to your kidneys it can be really bad and make you really sick (possibly with long-term consequences, your kidneys are very important).
+If it goes to your kidneys it can be really bad and make you really sick (possibly with long-term consequences and health conditions, your kidneys are very important).

 Either way, if you have any symptoms of a bladder infection and think you have a UTI I am sorry.
 They are miserable.
 A few final thoughts:

 Don’t take some leftover antibiotics for a UTI.
 It gets different antibiotics and needs a long enough time-frame to totally get rid of it — otherwise, it will come back with vengeance (not good).

 IF you only have burning on your skin when you pee — it could just be irritation around your urethra (that’s the hole where the urine comes out).
 Ask your provider if there is anything he can recommend for that.

-One final reminder that you REALLY need to see a healthcare provider for a UTI.
+One final reminder that you REALLY need to see a healthcare provider for any type of UTI.
 It’s not something to mess around with.
 Can I say that enough?

 I hope you found this post helpful — be sure to grab my #1 essential oil mix that cures a lot of our family’s ailments: